 |Every day: 10:00 pm – 8:30 am||2.0 times service rate||1 hour|

-12.9.
+13.9.
 Independent Contractors.
-The parties are independent contractors and will so represent themselves in all regards.
+The Parties are independent contractors and will so represent themselves in all regards.
 Neither party is the agent of the other, and neither may make commitments on the other’s behalf.
-The parties agree that no Vendor employee or contractor is or will be considered an employee of Customer.
+The Parties agree that no Vendor employee or contractor is or will be considered an employee of Customer.

-12.10.
+13.10.
 Notices.
 All notices to the Vendor given pursuant to this Agreement will be in writing and will be delivered or sent by (a) first class mail, registered or certified, return receipt requested, postage pre-paid; or (b) an international express mail, or national express courier with a tracking system.
+A copy of all notices shall also be sent to Vendor by email.
 Notices will be deemed given on the day actually received by the Vendor.
 Notices shall be directed to the Vendor as follows: